Week Aweigh Cruises - Sample Itinerary

 Your first night will be spent in one of Sucia’s seven beautiful anchorages after enjoying a gourmet dinner served aboard.
 While there, you’ll enjoy examining the island’s distinctive sandstone formations up close, hiking, paddling, or a bit of beachcombing in Sucia Island State Park.

 Day Two: After coffee and breakfast, you’ll embark on the next leg of your adventure.
 Your destination for today is Garrison Bay on San Juan Island.
-Along the way, be on the lookout for Orcas, Humpbacks, and Minke Whales which to frequent this area.
+Along the way, be on the lookout for Orcas, Humpbacks, and Minke Whales to frequent this area.

-You may stop off at Roche Harbor to visit the 19 acre sculpture park, walk the docks to look at the enormous luxury yachts, peruse the work of local artists, or learn about the historic lime kilns.
+You may stop off at Roche Harbor to visit the 19-acre sculpture park, walk the docks to look at the enormous luxury yachts, peruse the work of local artists, or learn about the historic lime kilns.
 You’ll then continue on to your destination.

 You’ll anchor in sheltered Garrison Bay within sight of English Camp National Historic Park.
 You’ll dine aboard, possibly with an appetizer of live oysters purchased at the Westcott Bay Shellfish Company.